griffithlab/griffithlab.org/pages/team.md

 {% include team_member member_name="Brian_L" full_name="Brian Li" bio='Brian is a WASHU undergraduate student.
 Brian is working on the CIViC project with the lab.' image='/assets/img/team/brian_li.jpg' role='Intern' %}

 {% include team_member member_name="Luke" full_name="Luke Hendrickson" bio='Luke is a graduate student in the Computer Science program at Missouri University of Science and Technology.
 He received his B.S. in Computer Science and a minor in Bioinformatics from Missouri University of Science and Technology in 2024.
 He is working with the lab as a part of the 2024 Summer Genomics Program.
 He is primarily working on the pVACtools project with the lab.' image='/assets/img/team/luke_hendrickson.jpg' role='Intern' %}

+{% include team_member member_name="Johnny" full_name="Johnny Yang" bio='Johnny is a class of 2025 undergraduate student in Chemistry.
+He joined the lab as an ASPIRE summer scholar student in 2024 summer.
+He is currently working on a pVACtools project in the lab.' image='/assets/img/team/johnny_yang.jpg' role='Intern' %}

 <h2 data-magellan-destination="Alumni">Alumni</h2>
 <a name="Alumni"></a>